 - Extension of protection to employees and agents

 - Use of customer data

 1.1 In these Conditions:

-(a) "Commodity Code" means the product specific code, with a minimum of 8 digits, used to classify the goods comprised in any Consignment for Duties and Taxes including those set out in the United Kingdom Trade Tariff.
+(a) "Commodity Code" means the product specific code, with a minimum of 8 digits, used to classify the goods comprised in any Consignment for import or export including those set out in the United Kingdom Trade Tariff.

 (b) "Consignee" means the person to whom the Consignment is addressed.